 Orosi Valley Hot Springs

-The Orosi Valley is perhaps the most under the radar Costa Rica hot springs destination.
+The Orosi Valley is perhaps the most under-the-radar Costa Rica hot springs destination.
 There is very little tourist infrastructure here and it is comparatively undiscovered.
-Located about an hour drive southeast of San José this valley is home to the Irazu volcano.
+Located about an hour’s drive southeast of San José this valley is home to the Irazu volcano.

 Hacienda Orosi Termales is the best estate to visit in the area that has its own hot springs.
 There are two large ones on the property from which you can take in stunning views overlooking the valley.